About the Artist

-Sydni Sterling is an Indianola painter, art educator and former award-winning art director for Frederick & Nelson department store in Seattle.
-Born and raised in the Willamette River valley in Oregon, she received her B.A. in painting at the University of Oregon and studied at the Ecole Superior des Beaux Arts in Dijon, France.
+Sydni Sterling is a painter, art educator and former award-winning art director for Frederick & Nelson department store in Seattle.
+She received her B.A. in painting from the University of Oregon and attended the Ecole Nationale Supérieure d’Art in Dijon, France.
+She lives and works in Indianola, WA on the shores of Puget sound.

 Open by appointment or by chance